Georgia

 Legislative Status

-Dead.
+Deferred until 2027.
 Despite bipartisan sponsorship, HB 1304 was 'held' by the Energy, Utilities & Telecommunications Committee without a vote after intense opposition from Georgia Power and the state's Electric Membership Corporations (EMCs).
-Utilities cited safety concerns and grid cost-sharing.
+No active law restricts plug-in solar — the bill simply did not advance.
+Sponsors plan to reintroduce in 2027.

 Sponsored by: Rep. Don Hogan